 I’ve been a freelancer for nearly a decade, so I’m no stranger to the concept of working from home.
-But thanks to a perfect storm of growing kids, a small space, and—oh, right, a global pandemic—it recently became a bit too much to bear.
+But thanks to a perfect storm of growing kids coupled with a small space, it became a bit too much to bear.
 I originally blamed it on the fact that the only logical place for my desk was in the living room, but I'm not sure my internet-inspired solution is the better option, either.

 For some context, I live with my family of four in a 1400 sq. ft. flat in London.
 We have an open plan living room, dining room, and kitchen, plus three bedrooms: the primary bedroom, our kids' shared bedroom, and a playroom.
 No private office for me, so a multi-purpose space, like so many people these days, has to suffice.

 I panic-ordered a lap desk in the hopes that would fix everything.
 My spine decided it did not.
 I wondered if I could sacrifice my entire closet in the name of a mini hideaway office.
 The mental image of all my homeless shoes gave me that answer.
 I was officially left with one option: combine my office with my kids' playroom.

 I'd noticed this suggestion all over the place... bloggers and Pinterest and Instagram were full of suggestions that made it seem totally doable.
 But now, six months later, I know that WFH-playroom combos are a bad idea, in unexpected ways.
 Here are the seven reasons this was a terrible solution for my family.

 My Oldest Child Lost ALL Interest in the Playroom